rjmeats/BritishRainfall/M-S-and-L-Railway/RainGaugeLocations.md

 * the Chesterfield Canal runs through a set of locks at **[Killamarsh] Norwood** just before entering the Norwood Tunnel.
 There are no MS&LR railway lines near to Norwood.

 For the other two locations, **Retford** and **Worksop**, there is a possibility of these being railway-related rather than canal-based, as the MS&LR Sheffield to Gainsborough line runs through these towns.
 There's no clear evidence one way or the other:
-* Retford and Worksop start recording rainfall in exactly the same month (may 1855) as Chesterfield and Stockwith, which are almost certainly canal-based locations
+* Retford and Worksop start recording rainfall in exactly the same month (May 1855) as Chesterfield and Stockwith, which are almost certainly canal-based locations
 * neither Retford's nor Worksops's rainfall sheets included 'Station' in their initial location name
 * but 'Station' has been retrospectively (time unknown) added to the Worksop sheets, without explanation
-* there's no significant altitude difference between the canal and railway locations
+* there's no significant elevation difference between the canal and railway locations

 In the absence of clear 'railway' indicators, Retford and Worksop are both being treated as canal-based rain gauge locations.
 (If one or both was to be treated as being a railway-based location, then a separate group of rain gauge(s) for the Sheffield to Gainsborough line would be in order.)

 A few other notes on the location of the Chesterfield Canal rain gauges:
-* Chesterfield's rain gauge shows some small changes in altitude during the 1890s and 1900s, around the time MS&LR were extending their railway network to Chesterfield and opening a station there.
+* Chesterfield's rain gauge shows some small changes in elevation during the 1890s and 1900s, around the time MS&LR were extending their railway network to Chesterfield and opening a station there.
 Chesterfield's 1920s rainfall sheet notes that the rain gauge is at the northern end of the platform near the signal box.
 Taken together, it seems likely that the Chesterfield rain gauge was moved from its initial canal-based location to the newly-built railway station in the 1890s or 1900s.
-* the Killamarsh Norwood rainfall sheets show a change in altitude from 1902.
-The initial altitude and the new altitude are both compatible with the Chesterfield Canal in the Norwood area - perhaps the gauge was moved to a different lock ?
+* the Killamarsh Norwood rainfall sheets show a change in elevation from 1902.
+The initial elevation and the new elevation are both compatible with the Chesterfield Canal in the Norwood area - perhaps the gauge was moved to a different lock ?

 ## 'Lincolnshire Railways' Rain Gauge Locations